allaboutapps/backup-ns/old-scripts/README.md

 # backup-ns.sh

-> NOTE: This is the previous bash reference implementation that is fully replaced by the go implementation in the parent directory.
+> This is the previous bash reference implementation of backup-ns that is fully replaced by the go implementation in the parent directory.
+> This is mostly here for historical reasons and to document the previous implementation.

 k8s application-aware snapshots.